groovy/groovy-eclipse/docs/Getting-Started-with-Groovy-Eclipse-Source-Code.md

 Groovy compiler tests.

-If a snippet of code is not building cleanly, it should be captured as a test case in [GroovySimpleTest.java](https://github.com/groovy/groovy-eclipse/blob/master/base-test/org.eclipse.jdt.groovy.core.tests.compiler/src/org/eclipse/jdt/groovy/core/tests/basic/GroovySimpleTest.java)  For each test, there is either a call to ‘runConformTest()’ if the snippet should successfully compile and run, or ‘runNegativeTest()’ if it should not compile (in which case it polices the error messages that will come out).
+If a snippet of code is not building cleanly, it should be captured as a test case in [GroovySimpleTest.java](https://github.com/groovy/groovy-eclipse/blob/master/base-test/org.eclipse.jdt.groovy.core.tests.compiler/src/org/eclipse/jdt/groovy/core/tests/basic/GroovySimpleTest.java)  For each test, there is either a call to 'runConformTest()' if the snippet should successfully compile and run, or 'runNegativeTest()' if it should not compile (in which case it polices the error messages that will come out).
 Each test is simply the test code captured as a string and then expected output or expected errors.
 It is possible to pass multiple source files to these run methods.

 ### org.eclipse.jdt.groovy.core.tests.builder